 Along with learning a new tune together, members are invited to send us a video of themselves playing the tune of the week.
-We then create a montage of the videos.
-Below are the first 8 montages: (check out the playlist for the full set of videos so far).
+This is where it gets really fun!!!
+We usually only ever ask people to play a track at 75% speed for the final video, sometimes that will be 100% for slower airs/waltzes.
+We then create a montage of all the videos.
+Below are a few video montages: (check out the playlist for the FULL set of videos so far – there are a LOT!).

 Please note: Only members are invited to participate in the video montages.
 We send a regular email with the instructions.
 If you’re a member and you don’t receive these emails, be sure to contact us so that we can remedy that.